Democratizing AI: Non-expert design of prediction tasks: Methods

 In the first phase, a small number of workers are directed to propose sets of questions (see supplemental materials for the exact wording of these and all instructions we used in our experiments).
-Workers are instructed to provide a problem consisting of one \emph{target question} and $p=4$ \emph{input questions}.
-We focused on four input questions here to keep the proposal task short; we discuss generalizing this in Sec.~\ref{sec:discussion}.
-Several examples of problems proposed by workers are shown in Table~\ref{tab:problemexamples}.
+Workers are instructed to provide a prediction task consisting of one \emph{target question} and $p=4$ \emph{input questions}.
+We focused on four input questions here to keep the proposal problem short; we discuss generalizing this in Sec.~\ref{sec:discussion}.
+Several examples of tasks proposed by workers are shown in Table~\ref{tab:problemexamples}.
 Workers are told that our goal is to predict what a person's answer will be to the target question after only receiving answers to the input questions.
-Describing the problem in this manner allows workers to envision the underlying goal of the supervised learning problem without the need to discuss data matrices, response variables, predictors, or other field-specific vocabulary.
-Workers were also instructed to use their judgment and experience to determine ``interesting and important'' problems.
-Importantly, \emph{no examples of questions were shown to workers}, to help ensure they were not biased in favor of the example (we investigate this bias with a randomized trial in Sec.~\ref{sec:taskdesignRCT}).
+Describing the prediction task proposal problem in this manner allows workers to envision the underlying goal of the supervised learning task without the need to discuss data matrices, response variables, predictors, or other field-specific vocabulary.
+Workers were also instructed to use their judgment and experience to determine ``interesting and important'' tasks.
+Importantly, \emph{no examples of questions were shown to workers}, to help ensure they were not biased in favor of the example (we investigate this bias with a randomized trial; see Secs.~\ref{subsec:methods:rct} and \ref{subsec:results:taskdesignRCT}).
 Workers were asked to write their questions into provided text fields, ending each with a question mark.
 They were also asked to categorize the type of answer expected for each question; for simplicity, we directed workers to provide questions whose answers were either numeric or true/false (Boolean), though this can be readily generalized.
 Lastly, workers in the first phase are also asked to provide answers to their own questions.